vippsas/vipps-checkout/vipps-checkout-how-it-works-shipping.md

 ![Shipping provider logo example](resources/shipping_logo-example.png)

-If none of the providers fit your use case (e.g., indicating in-store-pickup), you can set a generic icon by setting `brand: "OTHER"`.
+If none of the providers fit your use case (e.g., indicating in-store-pickup), set the `brand` to "OTHER" for generic shipping.
+This will set a generic icon.

 ![Shipping provider default logo](resources/shipping_logo-default.png)